uniwebcms/website-components-template/README.md

 ### Publishing new bundles

-Remote building is a good option to distribute production bundle of a single widget collection.
-However, local building is better for frequent development and/or repositories with multiple widget collections.
+Remote building is a good option to distribute production bundle of a single component collection.
+However, local building is better for frequent development and/or repositories with multiple component collections.

 > You can use local building for production, development or both.
 To disable remote building, go to your Cloudflare project and remove the build command from it.